iiasa/ece-docs/scenario-databases.rst

 .. note::

-    **When to update the model version number**
+    **When to change the model version number**

     The version number should (only) be changed if:

-    a) the regional resolution of the model changes (like adding more countries/regions), or
+    a) the regional resolution of the model changes (e.g., adding more countries/regions), or
     b) new sectors or modules are added to the model

     Minor updates or changes do not require a new version number.